yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

     }
 ```

 `cellModels` property wraps `_cellModels` property as [`MutableProperty` type](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation/FrameworkOverview.md#properties).
-Because the type is not only observable but also modifiable, `_cellModels` is `private` and is wrapped by `PropertyOf` type to provide a read-only property.
+Because the type is not only observable but also modifiable, `_cellModels` is `private` and is wrapped by `AnyProperty` type to provide a read-only property.

 `startSearch` method starts the `SignalProducer` returned by `imageSearch.searchImages`.
 As a side effect on the `next` event, it sets the value of `_cellModels` to an array of `ImageSearchTableViewCellModeling` instances that is mapped from `response` from `imageSearch`.
 Notice that the side effect is configured to run in the main thread by `.observeOn(UIScheduler())`.
 ViewModel should ensure that events from ViewModel to View are performed in the main thread.